chipperdrew/talkEdu/README.rst

 TODO:
 =============
 #) Upgrade Bootstrap?
-#) In post models, consider making up_votes and total_votes a dict, sorted by user_type?
-Then remove view logic
 #) Change the name outsider to ????
 #) Allow for comments on POST pages (using Disqus?)
 #) TEDDY - Add logo/picture at top of tab